 While some Kiwis plan to rein in on their spending as a result of the Covid-19 pandemic, others are planning on spending more on home renovations.
-A consumer spending survey that was carried out in the first week of Alert Level 3 earlier in May, found that 38 per cent of respondents planned to up their spending following the easing of lockdown restrictions.
+A consumer spending survey that was carried out in the first week of Alert Level 3 in May 2020, found that 38% of respondents planned to up their spending following the easing of lock down restrictions.

 What are Kiwis planning to spend their money on?